spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Net reference test gym
 * Test that references to replicated actors are stable when actors go in and out of relevance
 * Properties referencing replicated actors are tracked.
 They are nulled when actors go out of relevance, and they should be restored when the referenced actor comes back into relevance.
-* Validation :
+* Validation:
   1. Cubes in a grid pattern hold references to their neighbours on replicated properties.
   2. A pawn is walking around with a custom checkout radius in order to have cubes go in and out of relevance
   3. The cube's color matches the number of valid references they have (red:0, yellow:1, green:2)
-  4. If a cube does not have the expected amount of references to its neighbours, a red arror message will appear above.
+  4. If a cube does not have the expected amount of references to its neighbours, a red error message will appear above.

 ##### ReplicatedStartupActor gym
 * For QA workflows Test Replicated startup actor are correctly spawned on all clients